Causes, Effects and Solutions to Industrial Pollution on Our Environment

-Furthermore, the waste from these industries is being thrown on land and water, which causes a lot of health problems as well for both animals and plants.
-These industrial pollutants release a lot of harmful and unnatural chemicals into both soil and water, which eventually lead to the extinction of some plant and animal species.
+Moreover, these industrial pollutants release many harmful and unnatural chemicals into both soil and water, eventually leading to the extinction of some plant and animal species.

 We abuse land because we regard it as a commodity belonging to us.
 When we see land as a community to which we belong, we may begin to use it with love and respect.